Natural dye: Browns

 Cutch is an ancient brown dye from the wood of acacia trees, particularly Acacia catechu, used in India for dyeing cotton.
 Cutch gives gray-browns with an iron mordant and olive-browns with copper.

 Black walnut (Juglans nigra) is used by Cherokee artists to produce a deep brown approaching black.
 Today black walnut is primarily used to dye baskets but has been used in the past for fabrics and deerhide.
 Juniper, Juniperus monosperma, ashes provide brown and yellow dyes for Navajo people, as do the hulls of wild walnuts (Juglans major).
 Khaki, which translates a Hindustani word signifying "soil-colored", was introduced into British uniforms in India, which were dyed locally with a dye prepared from the native mazari palm Nannorrhops.

 Grays and blacks

 Choctaw dyers use maple (Acer sp.) for a grey dye.
 Navajo weavers create black from mineral yellow ochre mixed with pitch from the piñon tree(Pinus edulis) and the three-leaved sumac (Rhus trilobata).
 They also produce a cool gray dye with blue flower lupine and a warm gray from Juniper mistletoe (Phoradendron juniperinum).

+In the Philippines, black dye was obtained from ebony (knalum or batulinao) leaves, as well as from indigo.